 - 1. Encourage little and often, aiming for 3 small meals and 2 to 3 snacks or milky drinks daily.
 Large portions at meals may put someone off their food.
-Avoid skipping meals. - 2.
-Encourage food at times in the day that you notice the person eats better.
+Avoid skipping meals. - Encourage food at times in the day that you notice the person eats better.
 Some people eat better as the day goes on.
 Whereas other people find that they eat better in the morning and this reduces as the day goes on. - 3.
 Offer at least 8 to 10 cups of fluid daily.
 Try milky drinks, fruit juice, fruit squash or soup instead of tea or coffee.
-Offer drinks after meals, to avoid filling the person up before meals' (see section on nourishing drinks for more information). - 4.
-Use at least 1 pint of enriched milk daily (see section on nourishing drinks for the recipe). - 5.
+Offer drinks after meals, to avoid filling the person up before meals' (see section on nourishing drinks for more information). - Use at least 1 pint of enriched milk daily (see section on nourishing drinks for the recipe). - 5.
 Include meat, chicken, fish, eggs, beans, yoghurt, nuts or cheese at least twice a day.
 These foods are rich in protein. - 6.
 Aim to have bread, pasta, rice, potatoes, or cereal with every meal.
 These foods are rich in carbohydrate, which give energy.
 Choose wholemeal options to help provide fibre.

-- 8. Offer dessert/pudding once or twice a day (for example, thick and creamy yogurt, trifle, ice cream, rice pudding, fruit pie, sponge with custard and cream). - 9.
+- 7. Offer fruit and vegetables every day, but if the person feels full quickly offer the meat/chicken/fish and potatoes/pasta/bread part of the meal first.
+Offer a little glass of fruit juice or squash with added Vitamin C if little fruit is eaten. - 8.
+Offer dessert/pudding once or twice a day (for example, thick and creamy yogurt, trifle, ice cream, rice pudding, fruit pie, sponge with custard and cream). - 9.
 Snacks in between meals can help to boost intake (see section on finger foods). - 10.
 Have a stock of favourite foods that are easily prepared (see store cupboard ideas).